Hyaline Z2: The nature-inspired material that brings futuristic electronic displays to life

 Biofacturing changes everything.
-We are just beginning to delve into nature’s vast molecular library to find biomolecules exquisitely suited to a new generation of products.
-Not only does this open up new materials that product makers can only dream of today, but our goal is to launch our products in about half the time and at one-tenth the cost of traditional chemistry.
+We are just beginning to delve into nature’s vast molecular library to find biomolecules exquisitely suited to a new generation of products, opening up new materials that product makers can only dream of today.
 Electronics is our first focus, but we are applying this same approach to agriculture, consumer care, and more.

 So hold onto your hats — the future of electronics innovation just got a little brighter and clearer.